 Pour in water to cover (by about 1/2 an inch)

 Add a splash of apple cider vinegar (which helps to extract those good nutrients from the bones)

 - Throw in a few pinches of sea salt

 - Cover with a lid and set on low for 6-8 hours

 *Don't have a slow cooker?
 No problem!
 Bring everything to boil in a large pot on the stove, then cover and let simmer on medium for about 1-2 hours.
 Let everything sit in the pot for an additional hour or two to let it cool to room temperature.

-When the broth is finished, let the bones cool and place in a container to store in the freezer for re-use.
-Chicken bones can be used one additional time for broth, and cow bones can be used again about 2-3 more times!
+When the broth is finished, let the bones cool and place in a container or bag to store in the freezer for re-use.
+Chicken bones can be used one additional time for broth, and cow bones can be used again about 2-3 more times.

 What do I do with bone broth?

 You can drink it as a warm and healing beverage, use it as a base for soups or sauces, or cook grains in it such as rice or quinoa.
 It adds a delicious flavor to all kinds of foods, as well as an extra kick of nutrition.

 [Credit: Flager, Madison.
 7 Ways to Make Bone Broth (It's Easier Than You Think).
 Greatist.]